Policies

 Accessible

 Seismica believes that science should be accessible to everyone, and has created an open platform for sharing peer-reviewed research in seismology and earthquake science.
-By removing all fees, we encourage participation on many levels to share knowledge and data with the global community.
+By removing all fees, we encourage the exchange of knowledge with the global community.

 Transparent

 Seismica publicly recognizes the volunteer labor of reviewers, editors, typesetters and contributors, along with the wide breadth of teamwork needed in research.
-We have a transparent review process by publishing reviews alongside research articles, as well as a list of authorship contributions.
-To address challenges with reproducibility in science, Seismica also promotes best practices in open data and software, helping research to achieve its full potential.
+Our transparent process includes publishing reviews and authorship contributions alongside research articles and promoting best practices in open data and software, helping research to achieve its full potential.

 Respectful

-The scientific publishing ecosystem can sometimes produce discouraging language for researchers so Seismica will take a mindful approach.
-All parties must agree to our Code of Conduct, and the Management Committee does not tolerate the use of disrespectful language.
+All parties must agree to our Ethics Policies, and disrespectful language is not tolerated.
 Seismica aims to combat reviewer fatigue by only sending papers out for review that meet our guidelines, which are made available to authors before submission.
-We will mentor reviewers, editors, and authors to achieve an inclusive, responsive, and productive publishing process.
+We support reviewers, editors, and authors to achieve an inclusive, responsive, and productive publishing process.

 Credible